Checkpoint Docs

 These are automatically set when you configure primaryColor and secondaryColor on ConsentShellReact or in the config.branding object.

-During development, you can preview the consent page from the dashboard:
+During development, you can preview the consent screens from the dashboard:

 The consent page preview uses sample data.
 In production, the actual agent DID and requested scopes are displayed.